 SECTION 6.
 PERIODIC REPORT

-The board shall cause any annual or periodic report required under law to be prepared and delivered to an office of this state or to the members, if any, of this corporation, to be so prepared and delivered within the time limits set by law.
+The Board shall cause any annual or periodic report required under law to be prepared and delivered to an office of this state or to the Members, if any, of this corporation, to be so prepared and delivered within the time limits set by law.

 ARTICLE 8

-IRC 501 (C) (3) TAX EXEMPTION PROVISIONS
+IRC 501 (c) (3) TAX EXEMPTION PROVISIONS

 SECTION 1.
 LIMITATIONS ON ACTIVITIES

-No substantial part of the activities of this corporation shall be the carrying on of propaganda, or otherwise attempting to influence legislation {except as otherwise provided by Section 501 (h) of the Internal Revenue Code], and this corporation shall not participate in, or intervene in (including the publishing or distribution of statements), any political campaign on behalf of, or in opposition to, any candidate for public office.
+No substantial part of the activities of this corporation shall be the carrying on of propaganda, or otherwise attempting to influence legislation (except as otherwise provided by Section 501 (h) of the Internal Revenue Code), and this corporation shall not participate in, or intervene in (including the publishing or distribution of statements), any political campaign on behalf of, or in opposition to, any candidate for public office.

 Notwithstanding any other provisions of these Bylaws, this corporation shall not carry on any activities not permitted to be carried on (a) by a corporation exempt from federal income tax under Section 501 (c) (3) of the Internal Revenue Code, or (b) by a corporation; contributions to which are deductible under Section 170 (c) (2) of the Internal Revenue Code.